sahurtado88/Documentacion/docker.md

 # DOCKER

+## What is a Container

+-A way to package application wit all necesary dependencies and configuration

+-Portable artifact easily shared and moved around

+-makes development and deployment more efficient

+-layer of images

+-mostly Linux Base Image because small in size (linux alpine)

+-Application image on top

+## Where do container live?

+-continer repository

+-private repository

+-public repository to docker (docker hub)

+## Docker Image

+the actual package
+artifact that can be moved around

+## Docker Container

+actually start the application

+container environment is created

+container is a running environment for IMAGE

+## Docker vs Virtual Machine

+-Docker on  OS level

+- Different levels of abstractions

+-Docker virtualice application layer

+-Virtual machine application and OS kernel

+- docker image is small and run much fast

+## CONTAINER PORT

+## HOST PORT

 ## DOCKER FILE
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.